ryukinix/fractal-plan/README.md

 Self-destruction.
 What you are doing here? **DANGER!**

 ## Roadmap
+  - [ ] Find the answer of universe. (easily)
   	- [ ] Implement fractal geometric equations using complex numbers.
+  	- [ ] Do evolution algorithm with number theory and numeric analysis
-  - [ ] Find the answer of universe. (easily)
+  	- [ ] Try understanding what are i'm trying do.
   - [X] Pull random musics of the user database